airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 |      array       |    array     |
 |      object      |    object    |

+## Troubleshooting

+- Ad Insights action_values column: We've observed that the action_values column is null in both the raw and normalized tables.
+This discrepancy has been traced back to the method of data retrieval from the Facebook API through Ad Report Run.
+Since this issue is rooted in the Facebook API, we're closely monitoring any updates or changes from Facebook's end regarding this matter.
+Please see open issue [here](https://github.com/airbytehq/airbyte/issues/31860).

 ## Changelog

 | Version | Date       | Pull Request                                             | Subject                                                                                                                                                                                                                                                                                           |